keshavnagar/learn-use-effect/src/notes/1Intro.md

 above definition is def of side effect

-In react, side effects are managed usding hooks like useEffect to ensure they are handled in a control and predicatable manner.
+In react, side effects are managed by useEffect to ensure they are handled in a control and predicatable manner.

 so above def is explain that we understand the side effect is handled by useEffect